Drazcmd/Comp431-WebDev/hw6-frontend/README.md

-# Clayton's HW5 - starting based off my HW4 which was based off the example COMP431/531 Frontend Repository
+# Clayton's HW6, frontend code.
+Original setup done using the COMP431/531 Frontend Repository as a starting point